HH-60L Hoist Cable Damage Highlights Need for Cable Guards

 New Kawak Extended Cable Guard (Credit: US Department of the Interior (DOI) & US Forest Service (USFS) SAFECOM aviation safety reporting system)

-This highlight the importance of cable guards and considering the credible cable swing arc.
+This occurrence highlights the importance of cable guards and considering the credible cable swing arc.
 The Flight Safety Foundation (FSF) BARSOHO offshore helicopter operations Safety Performance Requirements contains Control 12.4: Hoist Cable Protection:

 Hoist cables must be protected from damaging contact with aircraft structure.